Call for Proposals to be supported via the AHEAD Trans-National Access programme to ground and test facilities.

 Since the AHEAD Trans-National Access programme is limited by the EC funds available, it is possible that not all of these access days will be allocated at every facility; adjustments, if required, will be considered in due course.

-Since this is a new initiative it is impossible at this stage to estimate what is the likely over-subscription factor.
 The AHEAD TNA will allow to support the following actions activities (and related costs):

 - Successful proposers will receive travel funds to cover the travel and subsistence expenses of the team, consisting of a maximum of 3 (three) guest users.
 According to EU rules this allows one of the three members to be of the same nationality of the country hosting the facility.
 The length of the visits will depend on the required facility and planned test; possible durations range between 3 and 10 working days.
 Please also see the section on Trans-National Access on our Rules for Travel page;